Engineering Intent

 The Executive Function Problem as a Design Problem

 Executive function is a finite resource.
-The system's job is to stop spending it on solved problems.
+Every routine that depends on someone remembering depletes it.
+The fix is structural: design the system so it stops spending willpower on solved problems.

 Registration in Enterprise